slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Starting a company is like jumping off a cliff and assembling the plane on the way down."
 -- Reid Hoffman*
+> *"If things aren't failing you're not innovating enough." (...)
+"Great companies are built on great products." (...)
+"Constantly think how you can do things better." (...)
+"If you need inspiring words don't do it." (...)
+"Pursue what you are passionate about." (...)
+"It's important to like your coworkers."
+-- Elon Musk*

 - Ownership is the only thing.
 Never give a single share a unless you absolutely have to.
 -->